fwd/NanoPay/readme.md

 **Q: Custom CSS not applying?**
 A: Use `!important` in your CSS rules or load your styles after the NanoPay script.

+**Q: Demo addresses not working?**
+A: Demo addresses starting with `nano_1demo` are automatically allowed for testing purposes.

+**Q: Security validation too strict?**
+A: The validation is designed to protect users.
+For demos, use addresses starting with `nano_1demo`.

+**Q: Glass morphism effects not showing?**
+A: Ensure your browser supports `backdrop-filter`.
+Use a modern browser like Chrome 76+, Firefox 103+, or Safari 9+.

 ### Debug Mode

 Enable debug mode to see detailed logs: